skarppi/cavok/README.md

 - modules for observation visualizations
   - steps used for color ramp
-- external links in webview
+- initial set of external links in webview
   - title
   - url with optional {lat}, {lon} replacements for last known location
   - optional CSS selectors for hiding elements